The British New Wave Films and the Books That Inspired Them

 THE British New Wave lasted only a few years – say from about 1959 to 1963 and it consisted of little more than seven or eight films.
 Most of the them were adapted from books or plays written by young contemporary writers such as John Braine, Alan Sillitoe and Shelagh Delaney.
-A slight relaxation of censorship by the late fifties together with the invention of lightweight portable cameras and faster film stock enabled directors such as Tony Richardson, Karel Reisz and Lindsay Anderson to start making films about gritty northern working-class life but also set the films on location away from London and the usual film studios.
-The British audiences found this as pretty revolutionary stuff and a cinematic breath of fresh air.
+A slight relaxation of censorship by the late fifties together with the invention of lightweight portable cameras and faster film stock made it easier for directors such as Tony Richardson, Karel Reisz and Lindsay Anderson to make films on location away from London and the usual film studios.
+Just as their French contemporaries had done British audiences found this all pretty revolutionary stuff and a cinematic breath of fresh air.

-Room at the Top, released in 1959, was given an ‘X’ certificate, mostly because it featured a woman on screen admitting that she had enjoyed sex.
-Initially the distributors refused to touch it but the ABC chain took a chance and the film went on to become a critical and commercial hit, paving the way for the rest of the ‘kitchen sink’ British New Wave that followed.
+Room at the Top, released in 1959, although set in 1947, was given an ‘X’ certificate the main reason being because it featured a woman on screen admitting that she had enjoyed sex.
+Initially the distributors refused to touch it but the ABC chain took a chance and the film went on to become a critical and commercial hit, paving the way for the rest of the ‘kitchen sink’ British New Wave that soon followed.

 Look Back in Anger Lobby Card from 1959.

 Mary Ure and Richard Burton in a still from Look Back in Anger.

 The Faber edition of John Osborne’s play from 1958.

 Richard Burton playing the trumpet from a scene from “Look Back in Anger”.